WATCH: British State Media Hack Does Migrant Propaganda, Polish MEP Immediately Slaps Her Down

 Related: Polish High Court Rules National Sovereignty Supersedes EU Authority, EU Sues

 Cathy didn’t know what she was getting into.
-She must have thought she was dealing with a limp-wristed Tory or whatever passes for nationalist in Great Britain these days.
+She must have thought she was dealing with a limp-wristed Tory or whatever passes for nationalism in Great Britain these days.

 Cathy insists on calling them “refugees”; Tarczyński insists in turn on calling them illegal Muslim immigrants.
 Cathy is consternated that Tarczyński seems “proud” that his country rejects Muslim immigrants; Tarczyński is unfazed.
 Cathy asks how many “refugees” Poland has taken, and he gives her the exact answer, to which she responds by accusing him of — and you’ll be shocked — racism:

-Note: Editor’s note: This article is guaranteed to be demonetized by Google.
-If you appreciate the independent journalism we offer at PJ Media, free of corporate slant or state censorship, consider lending financial support to our heavily censored operation.
-Use the code SAVEAMERICA to get 50% off your annual membership.
-Click here to sign up.
-Thank you for your support.